Non-local Potts model on random lattice and chromatic number of a plane: Discussion

 \section{Discussion}

-We discussed non-local Potts model in this paper.
-While in the local model the nearest neighbour interaction could imply anti-ferromagnetic state, when the interaction takes place at some finite distance, the picture is much more complex.
+We discussed the non-local Potts model in this paper.
 We have found peculiar patterns in the ground states, strongly dependent on the number of "colors" $q$ - degrees of freedom of the Potts spins.
+We believe that such cluster patterns could naturally emerge in any networks with typical link size much larger than the average distance between sites.
+An interesting example of such a system is given in \cite{article-U} where skin color patterns of lizards are studied.
+For more examples of this kind see \cite{Anderson}.

-There are two most remarkable observations.
+There are two most remarkable qualitative observations coming from our numerical analysis.
 First, we found color symmetry breaking for $q=5$ corresponding to the absence of degree five symmetry group of the plane.
-The geometric symmetry outperforms the color symmetry - the system minimizes its energy by quasi-regular pattern with nonequal share of one color with respect to four other ones.
+The geometric symmetry outperforms the color symmetry - the system minimizes its energy by quasi-regular pattern with unequal share of one color with respect to four other ones.
 Of course, each color can be least represented, the actual choice depends on an initial configuration.
-Another observation comes from relation of our model to well known ENH problem of graph coloring in combinatorial topology.
-It was shown analytically \cite{Grey} earlier that four colors are not enough for proper coloring of the plane and our numerical results agree with this conclusion.
-Moreover, we have found not a single zero energy configuration for $q=5$.
-On the other hand, zero energy vacuum state known for $q=7$, is clearly seen by our simulations.
-The situation with $q=6$ needs further refinements and, in ideal case, more systematic work towards the continuum limit (which is $N\to \infty$, $\delta \to 0$ our case).
+This is to be compared with the Figure 1 from \cite{dum}, where one color dominance was reported in the critical planar Potts model for $q>4$.
+Another observation comes from the relation of our model to the well known ENH problem of graph coloring in combinatorial topology.
+It was shown analytically \cite{Grey} earlier that four colors are not enough for proper coloring of the plane and our numerical results fully support this conclusion.
+Moreover, we have not found a single zero energy configuration for $q=5$.
+On the other hand, the zero energy vacuum state known analytically to exist for $q=7$, is clearly seen by our simulations.
+The situation with $q=6$ needs further refinements and, in ideal case, more systematic work towards the continuum limit (which corresponds to $N\to \infty$, $\delta \to 0$ in our case).
 We hope to continue this analysis in future.